hyperform/hyperform-l10n/README.md

 A short intro how things work in this repo: When you clone this repository, you will find a `Makefile`, that is used to pull in initial translations from the Mozilla Firefox repository.
-So, let's say you want to contribute the Farsi translation (language code `fa`).
+So, let's say you want to contribute the Latin translation (language code `la`).
 This is how you would do that:

 ```sh
 # clone the repository (after you forked it) and...